teeso/beaconsync/README.md

 The following examples are for Atom (http://www.rfc-base.org/rfc-4287.html), but RSS2 is quite similar.
 We recommend you use Atom over RSS2, in case we choose to deprecate RSS2 support in the future.

 A post associated with a beacon has &lt;beacon:uuid&gt; and/or &lt;beacon:majorminor&gt; elements within the corresponding &lt;entry&gt;.
-For example, this entry for a beacon near "Bar Gernika":
+For example, this post for a beacon near "Bar Gernika":

 	<entry>
 		<title>Bar Gernika</title>